hive-solutions/react-native-code-push/README.md

     }
 }

-MyApp = codePush(codePushOptions)(MyApp);
+MyApp = ReleasiumCodePush(releasiumCodePushOptions)(MyApp);
 ```

-If you would like to display an update confirmation dialog (an "active install"), configure when an available update is installed (like force an immediate restart) or customize the update experience in any other way, refer to the [`codePush()`](docs/api-js.md#codepush) API reference for information on how to tweak this default behavior.
+If you would like to display an update confirmation dialog (an "active install"), configure when an available update is installed (like force an immediate restart) or customize the update experience in any other way, refer to the [`releasiumCodePush()`](docs/api-js.md#releasiumcodepush) API reference for information on how to tweak this default behavior.

 *NOTE: If you are using [Redux](http://redux.js.org) and [Redux Saga](https://redux-saga.js.org/), you can alternatively use the [react-native-code-push-saga](http://github.com/lostintangent/react-native-code-push-saga) module, which allows you to customize when `sync` is called in a perhaps simpler/more idiomatic way.*

 ### Store Guideline Compliance

-Android Google Play and iOS App Store have corresponding guidelines that have rules you should be aware of before integrating the CodePush solution within your application.
+Android Google Play and iOS App Store have corresponding guidelines that have rules you should be aware of before integrating the ReleasiumCodePush solution within your application.

 #### Google play

 Third paragraph of [Device and Network Abuse](https://support.google.com/googleplay/android-developer/answer/9888379?hl=en) topic describe that updating source code by any method other than Google Play's update mechanism is restricted.
 But this restriction does not apply to updating javascript bundles.
 > This restriction does not apply to code that runs in a virtual machine and has limited access to Android APIs (such as JavaScript in a webview or browser).

-That fully allow CodePush as it updates just JS bundles and can't update native code part.
+That fully allow ReleasiumCodePush as it updates just JS bundles and can't update native code part.

 #### App Store